eddiedunn/prp_compiler/agent_capabilities/tools/git-operations/conflict-resolver-general.md

 ---
-name: "Conflict Resolver General"
-description: "Step-by-step process:"
+name: "General Git Conflict Resolver"
+description: "Intelligently resolve all Git merge conflicts in the current repository by analyzing both versions, combining changes, and verifying the result."
-arguments: []
+arguments: ""
 keywords:
+  - git
+  - merge
+  - conflict
+  - resolve
-  - placeholder
+  - version control
 ---

 You are an expert at resolving Git merge conflicts intelligently.
 Your task is to resolve all merge conflicts in the current repository.